Third and Fourth Years

 Go to the undergraduate research page.

-I am doing research in a lab in (Biology/Chemistry/the hospital/etc.) and have been getting credit for it in the Chemistry Department under Chem 4951 and Chem 4961.
-But now I’ve done both of those and I don’t want to quit doing research.
+I am doing research in a lab in (Biology/Chemistry/the hospital/etc.) and have been getting credit for it in the Chemistry Department under Chem 4961 and have finished the sequence.
+I don’t want to quit doing research.
 Can I still get credit for it in the Chemistry Department?

 I’m a Fourth Year and planning to graduate.
 What do I need to do?